Legally reviewed by:

 Many accident victims fear hiring an attorney because of the cost.
 After all, they’re most likely facing large medical bills or lost wages, so they may not be able to afford one.
-Most people don’t realize that unlike criminal defense attorneys who have a set hourly rate, most personal injury lawyers use a contingency fee to charge their clients.
+Most people don’t realize that, unlike criminal defense attorneys who have a set hourly rate, most personal injury lawyers use a contingency fee to charge their clients.
+Attorney fees are typically separate from other legal expenses and are only paid if the case is won.

 Contingency fees allow those who might not be able to afford an attorney a chance to pursue fair and just compensation for their injuries without added monthly bills.
 That said, there are some things you should know about contingency fees before you hire an attorney.